Raicuparta/lemmy-go/README.md

 ## Usage

-Type `lg` followed by a space (some browsers also accept tab instead), and then type the name of the community you're looking for.
+Type "lg" followed by a space (some browsers also accept tab instead), and then type the name of the community you're looking for.

-Example: `lg firefox`
+Example: "lg firefox"

-Lemmy Go will search its database for any community that has the text `firefox` in its name (e.g. `linux_gaming`) or title (`Linux Gaming`).
+Lemmy Go will search its database for any community that has the text "firefox" in its name (e.g. "linux_gaming") or title ("Linux Gaming").

 If you just type a community name and press enter, Lemmy Go will take you to the most popular community from that list.